usnistgov/FIPS201/_FIPS201/federation.md

 ### Account Lifetime Verification

-Because the IdP is checking the validity of the certificate, the RP doesn't need to check to see if the certificate has been revoked when processing the assertion.
+Because the IdP is checking the validity of the certificate, and therefore the validity of the associated account, the RP can depend on the IdP for managing this.
+If an account has been revoked, the IdP will no longer create assertions for it.

+The RP and IdP may want to use a provisioning or signaling protocol to proactively communicate account status, allowing the RP to purge information and access for accounts no longer available from the IdP.

 ### Session Management